utilmind/MySQL-migration-tools/README.md

 (Because developers often duplicate existing production table to the `tablename_backup_YYYY-MM-DD` when doing important structural changes or data fixes, to quickly roll back everything if something goes wrong, but `*_backup_*` are really not needed in the dump.)

-This tool is ideal for scheduled maintenance (cron) or manual performance checks.
+This tool is ideal for scheduled maintenance (cron) or manual performance checks. [`db-dump.sh`](bash/db-dump.sh) executing optimization before dump.
+Dumps are faster after table optimization.
+This is especially noticeable on MyISAM tables with many changes.

 ### ✔ How it selects tables